Living in the Philippines with a Filipina Wife: A Westerner’s Guide

 It is highly recommended.
 A prenuptial agreement can clearly define the ownership of assets brought into the marriage and how properties acquired during the marriage should be divided in case of separation or annulment.
 This provides financial protection and clarity for both you and your partner.

-This article provides a general overview and is for informational purposes only.
-It is not a substitute for professional legal advice.
-For matters concerning property, marriage, immigration, and investments, you must consult with a qualified lawyer in the Philippines to handle your specific situation.
+The information in this article is for general guidance only.
+For legal matters concerning property, marriage, immigration, and investments, you must consult with a qualified lawyer in the Philippines to handle your specific situation.
+This is the only way to ensure your legal security.